gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 - `__init__.py`: contains the function which will initialize the plugin on QGIS startup and register it with QGIS, so it knows about this plugin.

-- `metadata.txt`: contains information about the plugin, which will be used by the official QGIS plugin repository and the QGIS Plugin Manager to display information about your plugin, e.g. description, version, URL etc.
+- `metadata.txt`: contains information about the plugin, which will be used by the official QGIS plugin repository and the QGIS Plugin Manager to display information about your plugin, e.g. description, version, author, URL etc.

 - `quick_api.py`: contains the heart of the plugin: all custom functionality will go into this file.

-- `quick_api_dialog.py`: loads the User Interface (UI), when QGIS starts up.
+- `quick_api_dialog.py`: loads the plugin User Interface (UI), when QGIS starts up.
 You won't alter this file in this tutorial.

 - `quick_api_dialog_base.ui`: this is the Qt Designer file to style and build the UI, i.e. plugin window.

 - `resource.qrc`: contains the resources for Qt.
 It's usually only needed to tell QGIS where to find the plugin icon.
-You will only edit this file when you rename or otherwise change the plugin icon. **Needs to be compiled to resources.py**.
+You will only edit this file when you rename plugin icon or you want to add additional icons. **Needs to be compiled to resources.py**.

 ### Test initial plugin